csiz/csiz.github.io/_posts/2019-06-11-mechahand-assemble.md

 components.
 The second lesson was on how bridging works, or rather doesn't work when you want very precise dimensions.
 Because we print layers of plastic on top of each-other we always need something on the layer below for the plastic to stick to.
 We can go up to 60° away from vertical before the plastic starts to droop down too much.
 And finally I learned that tiny bits of plastic don't stick enough to the printer bed and the Kraken hits you with a stringy mess.
-This last part is really annoying when you're trying to make small mechanisms...
+The last issue is really annoying when you're trying to make small mechanisms...
 But at least the parts print fast.

 With that said, onwards through my design history.
 Every paragraph below is roughly a whole prototyping day: